Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Traditional ulu knives used by Iñuit women

-📍 Google Maps | Phone: (907) 330-8000 | Website | Hours: 9 am – 5 pm daily (May 14-Sept 16), Contact museum for off-season hours | Entrance: $29 adults, $25 seniors, $19 ages 4-17
+📍 Google Maps | Phone: (907) 330-8000 | Website | Hours: 9 am-5 pm Mon – Fri; Closed Sat & Sun (Sept-May); 9 am-5 pm daily (May-Sept) | Entrance: suggested $15 donation (winter); $30 adults, $26 seniors, $20 ages 4-17 (summer) | 👉 Buy Alaska Native Heritage Center Tickets

 The Alaska Native Heritage Center is another must-see museum in Anchorage.
 Here, you can learn more about the five main cultural groups of Alaska’s native peoples.
-The reconstructions of villages offer a fascinating look at how the different tribes adapted to the different climates within Alaska.
+The reconstructions of villages offer a fascinating look at how the tribes adapted to the different climates within Alaska.

 📚 Related Reading: Many attractions reduce their hours outside the summer months, but this doesn’t mean it’s not worth visiting Alaska then.
 Read my guide on the best time to visit Alaska to learn more!